influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withNamespace(namespace)
 ```

-Namespace defines the space within each name must be unique.
-An empty namespace is equivalent to the "default" namespace, but "default" is the canonical representation.
-Not all objects are required to be scoped to a namespace - the value of this field for those objects will be empty.

-Must be a DNS_LABEL.
+"Namespace defines the space within each name must be unique.
+An empty namespace is equivalent to the \"default\" namespace, but \"default\" is the canonical representation.
+Not all objects are required to be scoped to a namespace - the value of this field for those objects will be empty.\n\nMust be a DNS_LABEL.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/namespaces
+More info: http://kubernetes.io/docs/user-guide/namespaces"

 ### fn metadata.withOwnerReferences